andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-9.md

 ### Transcript

 Andy: Long form visual storytelling, race and class in the deep self and raw intimacy today.
-I'm having a conversation with photographer Chris, Aluka Berry, and you'll want to stick around for all of it, because he's about to give us a master class and documentary photography.
+I'm having a conversation with photographer Chris Aluka Berry, and you'll want to stick around for all of it, because he's about to give us a master class and documentary photography.

 Hello, and welcome to this episode of photo 365.
 My name is Andrew Haworth.